chaitanyanettem/justcompare/crawlers_v2/README.md

 This folder will contain code for crawlers that are being updated.
+I am currently working only on the Flipkart crawler.